 Recognizing these potential problems, I developed a simple approach to address each of them.

 Update: My wife and I now save about 70% of our income.
 It helps that our mortgage is paid off and we live a modest lifestyle compared to our income.
-I’ve also switched to Personal Capital’s free financial dashboard to manage everything from spending to our investments.
+I’ve also switched to Empower’s free financial dashboard to manage everything from spending to our investments.

 Failing to save as much as you comfortably can